Our Approach to Our Products, the Planet and People

-All the farms utilize an extensive natural compost program to reduce the use of synthetic fertilizers and to provide organic matter to the soil.
+All the farms utilize an extensive natural compost program to provide organic matter to the soil.

-We utilize a strict 4 year crop rotation plan to reduce plant disease pressure thereby reducing the amount of pesticides used.
+We utilize a strict 4 year crop rotation plan to reduce plant disease pressure.

-We employ a full time staff Agronomist to manage soil and plant testing programs in order to control and reduce the use of pesticides, herbicides, and fertilizers as much as possible.
-They monitor all usage of fertilizers and pesticides to assure accurate and timely applications only as necessary to produce top quality produce for our customers.
+We employ a full time staff Agronomist to help manage soil and plant health.
+He monitors the application of fertilizers and pesticides to ensure the accurate, timely and safe usage of these products in producing top quality produce for our customers.

 We employ BMP’s: USDA Inspected and Primus GAP Certified on the farms and processing facilities with a Superior Rating.
-We are audited annually by Primus as well as regular self inspections and audits of packing facilities, storages, and farms for customer requested food safety programs.
-We do not use any GMO products of any kind on the farm or in the products we produce.
+We are audited annually by Primus as well as regular self inspections and audits of packing facilities, storages and farms for customer requested food safety programs for onion production.

 Variable frequency drives on the irrigation pump systems reduce electrical consumption by an estimated 2 million KWH per season for the entire farm.

 Implemented energy-efficient practices and technology to minimize use of fossil fuels and reduce our carbon footprint